SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Related Articles on Transparency in Aviation SMS

-Important Things to Consider about Confidentiality in Aviation SMS
+Important Things to Consider About Confidentiality in Aviation SMS

 When considering your company's stance on confidentiality, several factors will affect the type of confidentiality that it makes sense to have.
 You may even create a confidentiality policy and communicate it to employees.